 The most common mistake is commissioning a commercial when the brief actually calls for a brand film.

-A company wants to "tell its story" in 30 seconds of polished product footage and a voiceover about values.
+A company wants to "tell its story" in 30 seconds of product footage and a voiceover about values.
 The result is a commercial that claims to be meaningful and a brand film that is actually an ad.
-Viewers can feel the mismatch immediately.
+Viewers feel the mismatch immediately.
 The film does not convert because it is not built to convert, and it does not move anyone because the format does not give it room to.

-The brand film vs commercial decision is not always either-or.
 Most mature video strategies use both, and the two formats reinforce each other.

 If your company is early in its video investment, start with whichever format matches your most urgent job.
 If you need to drive action in the next quarter, start with the commercial.
 If you are trying to build trust and category authority over years, start with the brand film.
 Do not try to do both in one piece.